-Regulation 1907/2006/EC concerning the registration, evaluation, authorization and restriction of chemicals ("REACH"), under Section 47 of Annex XVII, as amended by Regulation 552/2009/EC, prohibits the marketing and use of cement and cement preparations (mixtures= if they contain, when mixed with water, more than 0.0002% (2 ppm) of soluble chromium VI of the total dry weight of the cement itself.
+Regulation 1907/2006/EC concerning the registration, evaluation, authorization and restriction of chemicals ("REACH"), at par.
+47 of Annex XVII, as amended by Regulation 552/2009/EC, lays out the prohibition to market and sell cement and mixtures if they contain, when mixed with water, more than 0.0002% (2 ppm) of soluble chromium VI of the total dry weight of the mixture.

-Compliance with this limit threshold is ensured, if necessary, by adding a reducing agent to the cement, the effectiveness of which is guaranteed for a predefined time period and with the constant observance of suitable methods (described under Subsections 7.2 and 10.2).
+Compliance with this threshold is ensured, if necessary, by adding a reducing agent, the effectiveness of which is guaranteed for a predefined time period and with the constant observance of suitable conditions (described under Subsections 7.2 and 10.2).